 Ensure evidence provided contains sufficient information

-A determination of a child 'at risk' need to be made in accordance with the Minister's rules.
+A determination of a child 'at risk' needs to be made in accordance with the Minister's Rules.
 If you don't have enough evidence from an acceptable source to support your application it will be rejected.
 You must provide third party evidence which contains:

 - Statements that are clear and precise.
 Anything vague or insufficient will not help the Centrelink Officer assess the claim against the Rules.